 This work is informed by ongoing social and ecological field studies in cultures and spaces around this earth, resulting in projects that involve diverse casts of people, from farmers to urban planners to educators.

-In the end, such a practice is ultimately about cultivating new relationships — both with other humans, and with nature — that enrich our lives, and the lives of all beings in this world we co-inhabit.
+In the end, this work is about allowing for opportunity to re-cultivate relationships — both with other humans, and with nature — that enrich our lives, and the lives of other beings in this world we co-inhabit.

 Exhibitions and Publications

 I have shown work and/or produced collaborative projects in North America, Europe, and Asia, including at: Glasgow Center for Contemporary Art, Pier Arts Centre, Setouchi International Triennale, Kagawa Yamanami Art Festival, David Brower Center, Contemporary Art Space Osaka, BankART 1929, N3 Art Lab, Yamaguchi Institute of Contemporary Art, Institute of Liberal Arts at Nagoya University, TENT Gallery, Fettes Gallery, Falkland Centre for Stewardship, MinnaNouen, Seoul Youth Hub, Value Garden, Gigha Gallery, Oni Gallery, Aichi University of Art, SpaceNoah, Arc Gallery, WORKS Gallery, ArtObject Gallery, and Koji.

 A good bit of my practice involves writing and curating content for a collective of social explorers, writers, and artists, called SocieCity.
 I serve as the ‘Arts and Events Editor’ for Nature of Cities, and have been a contributing writer for YES!
 Magazine, Arts Everywhere, Resilience, and the San Jose Mercury News among others.
 To read some of this, you can explore words section of this website.